 Arizona shopping center shooting suspect wanted to 'harm 10 victims,' police say

-After police arrested a male suspect in Glendale, Ariz. on Wednesday for allegedly opening fire on unarmed bystanders at a shopping center, law enforcement officials confirmed that he admitted to carrying out the crime so he could "harm 10 victims."
+After police arrested a man in Glendale, Ariz., on Wednesday for allegedly opening fire on unarmed bystanders at a shopping center, law enforcement officials confirmed he admitted to carrying out the crime so he could "harm 10 victims."

-Mike Pelton of ABC 15 shared a quote from one of the police sergeants involved with the case on Twitter Thursday about the suspect's supposed state of mind.

-"Glendale PD Sgt.
-Randy Stewart: Suspect admitted he went to Westgate to 'harm 10 victims,'" Pelton wrote.
+The suspect, identified as Armando Hernandez Jr., 20, injured three people when he opened fire at the Westgate Entertainment District with an assault rifle.
+He also told police he committed the crime, "because he was bullied and wanted respect," Fox 10 reported.

+There were no deaths, but Glendale police requested that the public stay out of the area while they continued to investigate.

 SHOOTING REPORTED AT ARIZONA SHOPPING CENTER, SUSPECT IN CUSTODY

-The suspect, identified as Armando Hernandez Jr., 20, injured three people when he opened fire at the Westgate Entertainment District with an assault rifle.
-He also told police he committed the crime, "because he was bullied and wanted respect," ABC 15 reported.

-There were no fatalities, but Glendale police requested that the public stay out of the area while they continue to investigate.

-Police said one of the victims was a 19-year-old male who was taken to the hospital after suffering life-threatening injuries.
-He remains in critical condition.
+Police said one of the victims was a 19-year-old man hospitalized after suffering life-threatening injuries.
+He remained in critical condition.

 CLICK HERE TO GET THE FOX NEWS APP

-Another victim, a 16-year-old female, suffered non-life-threatening injuries, while the third victim, a 30-year-old woman, was injured but did not have to be taken to the hospital, according to ABC 15.
+A 16-year-old girl suffered non-life-threatening injuries, while a 30-year-old woman was injured but did not need to be taken to the hospital, Fox 10 a dded

-Hernandez reportedly faces 16 felony counts, including aggravated assault, weapons misconduct, and criminal damage.
+Hernandez faced 16 felony counts, including aggravated assault, weapons misconduct and criminal damage.

 Fox News' Edmund DeMarche contributed to this report